Has anyone tried these ideas out? Does this stuff really work?

 A long stretch of chain link fence surrounding a concrete waterway runs alongside downtown Colfax.
 Now it has fishes!
 During the tour, we brainstormed for ways to dress up that concrete and the chain link.
 Inspired by a similar set seen in another town, they involved the whole community painting fishes, then hung them on the fence, even across the bridge.
 It’s a great step, and one they can keep building on.

 They did a future mural!
 We talked about how murals don’t have to show just history; they can show the future, too.
 Yes your town has a past, but it also has a future.
 Colfax took that idea and now it has a new robot mural!
 It’s kind of a retro future take on American Gothic with robots set in a very Palouse landscape.

 Their existing 1880s history mural looked a little lonely, surrounded by a big stretch of blank wall, and we talked about adding more art there.
 They added a bright new colorful design all the way across, framing the existing mural.

 Plus there’s a new happiness mural.
-Both feel contemporary and show off their beautiful natural surroundings.
+Both of these feel contemporary and show off their beautiful natural surroundings.
 They say the Palouse region is the American Tuscany, full of rolling hills, farm fields and wildflowers.

 That’s a lot of new color in one year!
 Imagine residents seeing all this activity downtown, all the life and interest from the new paint and the new businesses.
 You know this builds momentum that will carry forward.